ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 1. Let's deploy the application by selecting **From Git**.

-1. TODO Enter the repository `https://github.com/svennam92/node-s2i-openshift` in the Git Repo URL field.
+1. Enter the repository `https://github.com/IBM-Cloud/patient-health-frontend` in the Git Repo URL field.

     * Click on some white space outside the box
     * Note the `Validated` indication
     * Note that the builder image automatically detected the language Node.js.
     * **Builder Image Version** leave at the default
     * **Application Name** delete all of the characters (this will default to the **Name**
-    * **Name** patient-ui
+    * **Name** patient-health-frontend
     * Leave defaults for other selections

 1. Cick **Create** at the bottom of the window to build and deploy the application.